D4rsel/CPTS/NMAP/NMAP.md

 | `closed\|filtered` | This state only occurs in the **IP ID idle** scans and indicates that it was impossible to determine if the scanned port is closed or filtered by a firewall.                                           |

 By default nmap *scans the top 1000 TCP ports.*

+### Filtered Ports

+When a port is shown as filtered, it can have several reasons.
+In most cases, `firewalls` have certain rules set to handle specific connections.
+The packets can either be `dropped`, or `rejected`.
+When a packet gets dropped, `Nmap` receives no response from our target, and by default, the retry rate (`--max-retries`) is set to `10`.
+This means `Nmap` will resend the request to the target port to determine if the previous packet was accidentally mishandled or not.

+### Discovering Open UDP Ports

+Some system administrators sometimes forget to filter the UDP ports in addition to the TCP ones.
+Since `UDP` is a `stateless protocol` and does not require a three-way handshake like TCP.
+We do not receive any acknowledgment.
+Consequently, the timeout is much longer, making the whole `UDP scan` (`-sU`) much slower than the `TCP scan` (`-sS`).

+Let's look at an example of what a UDP scan (`-sU`) can look like and what results it gives us.

+### Version Scan

+Another handy method for scanning ports is the `-sV` option which is used to get additional available information from the open ports.
+This method can identify versions, service names, and details about our target.